Kaushallrai/hyprlock/README.markdown

 ![EnviiLock Lockscreen Design](screenshot/envii-lock.png)

-The **EnviiLock** theme is a pre-configured,  lockscreen for [Hyprlock](https://github.com/hyprwm/hyprlock), designed for the Hyprland Wayland compositor.
-Featuring a blurred screenshot background, user avatar, password input, music progress bar with artist/title display, and system information (date, time, username, hostname, uptime, and battery status), it offers a modern, vibrant aesthetic.
+The **EnviiLock**  is a pre-configured,  lockscreen for [Hyprlock](https://github.com/hyprwm/hyprlock), designed for the Hyprland Wayland compositor.
+Featuring user avatar, password input, music progress bar with artist/title display, and system information (date, time, username, hostname, uptime, and battery status), it offers a modern, vibrant aesthetic.
 Developed on **Fedora 42 Workstation**, this theme is ready to use on most Linux distributions with minimal setup.

 ## Features
-- **Blurred Background**: Uses a screenshot with customizable blur, contrast, and brightness.
-- **User Avatar**: Displays the user's icon from `/var/lib/AccountsService/icons/$USER`.
 - **Password Input**: Centered input field with placeholder text and error handling.
 - **Music Integration**: Shows currently playing song (artist and title) and a progress bar via `playerctl`.
 - **System Info**: Displays day of the week, date, time, username, hostname, uptime, and battery status.